johnbcarpenter/USC_IML288/CLASS/WEEK04.md

 and think about how to use variables in your design, and the topics described in the previous lecture (form + color).
 _Size: appropriate to the work and fits within 1280x720 pixels (e.g. a square work would be 720x720 pixels)_

 **Part II.
-Compose an Image using at least 3 variations on Your Graphics**
+Compose an Image using at least 3 variations on Your Graphic**
 _Size: appropriate to the work and fits within 1280x720 pixels_

 Additional Inspiration from Instagram: